MicrosoftDocs/Viva/WorkplaceAnalytics/Privacy/DPR.md

 ROBOTS: NOINDEX, NOFOLLOW
 ---

-# Pseudonymized Data and Workplace Analytics
+# De-identified Data and Workplace Analytics

-To improve performance, Workplace Analytics computes and stores pseudonymized data derived from Office 365 data.
-If you decide to make this information available to a user and need assistance, then contact [Microsoft Support](https://support.microsoft.com/contactus/)
+To improve performance, Workplace Analytics computes and stores de-identified data derived from Microsoft 365 data.
+If you decide to make this information available to a user and need assistance, then contact [Microsoft Support](https://support.microsoft.com/contactus/).